Emelieh21/touch-screen-pi-sonos-app/README.md

 `> install.packages("shiny")`

+Unlike when I install a R package on the PC, on the Raspberry Pi I get asked from which mirror I want to install.
+I just picked the first one.

 ## Installing xdotools

 My plan was to hang the pi & screen on the wall and have the app running in fullscreen, so I can use it as a controller for the sonos system.
 I wanted it to be possible to exit the fullscreen mode from the pi itself (in other words: to press F11 without having to attach an external keyboard).
 For this reason I installed xdotools, it is a very light weight program that allows to send function key commands through the terminal.